zedtux/gtktwitterbox/README.md

 ## Installation

+### Debian/Ubuntu package

+The library is now available in a PPA.

+    sudo add-apt-repository ppa:zedtux/douane
+    sudo apt-get update
+    sudo apt-get install gtktwitterbox

+### Git

-As of now there is no package so the only way is to import this Git repository as submodule in your project.
+You can import this Git repository as submodule in your project.

-To do so open a terminal in root path of your python project and execute the following:
+To do so open a terminal in the root path of your python project and execute the following:

     git submodule add git://github.com/zedtux/gtktwitterbox.git gtktwitterbox